dna-ey-fso/azure-production-rag/INTERNSHIP.md

    - Introduced a caching solution in the `llmcache.py` file to reuse responses to similar questions, avoiding unnecessary API calls.
    - Used the `sentence-transformers` library with the `all-mpnet-base-v2` model available on Hugging Face: [link](https://huggingface.co/sentence-transformers/all-mpnet-base-v2).
 This model can be downloaded locally or called directly.

+### In `PromptWizard`

+1. **Integration API**:
+   - Built a REST API for generating optimized prompts before inference.
+   - The refined prompts are sent to FrugalGPT, enhancing response accuracy and reducing the likelihood of invoking high-cost models unnecessarily.

 ---

 ## Interaction Points

 1. **Inference Pipeline**:
-   - Azure Production RAG delegates certain inference steps (response generation, scoring, etc.) to FrugalGPT via the REST API.
+   - Azure Production RAG delegates key inference operations to FrugalGPT via API.
+   - PromptWizard acts as a pre-processing step, optimizing prompts before they enter the cascade pipeline.
-   - FrugalGPT returns optimized results, which are then integrated into the global pipeline.
+   - FrugalGPT returns optimized results, which are integrated back into the RAG workflow.

 2. **Cost Management**:
    - FrugalGPT provides detailed metrics, such as: